yitzchak/nontrivial-gray-streams/README.md

 own subclasses of the fundamental stream classes.
-Instead it exports the CL implementation's fundamental stream classes directly. [trivial-gray-streams][] subclasses these classes so that it can define its own version of the [Sequence][Sequence Extensions] and the [File Position][File Position Extensions].
+Instead it exports the CL implementation's fundamental stream classes directly. [trivial-gray-streams][] subclasses these classes so that it can define its own version of the [Sequence Extensions][Sequence] and the [File Position Extensions][File Position].
 There is some variation in the signatures of the generic functions of those extensions in the various CL implmentations, which [trivial-gray-streams][] tries to work around via this mechanism. nontrivial-gray-streams exports these